A Boomerang Classroom product

 In the room

-AP Seminar teaches students to look honestly at limitations, implications, and possibilities.
-Boomerang Projects is built the same way.
+Honest about limitations.
+Open about implications.
+Curious about possibilities.
 The v1 cohort is small on purpose — so we can listen, refine, and ship features the classroom actually needs.

 • Privacy-first auth, FERPA-aware language